fhswf/MLPro/doc/rtd/content/03_machine_learning/mlpro_rl/sub/env/pool.rst

 .. _EnvPool:
-Reuse Environment from the Pool
+Reusing Environment from the Pool
 ------------------------------------

 .. toctree::